xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

   </ul>
 </div>

 Again, the `r` mean it's running.
 Congrats your very first UGE jobs is out there running!
-Many thanks, including:
-The terminal tag from [http://jumpstartlab.com](http://jumpstartlab.com/news/archives/2013/10/16/octopress-terminal-tag)
+We can keep checking on this job using the qstat command.
+We can also go look at the output which we setup in our *.sge_request*, with the lines that look like `-o /net/shendure/vol1/home/USERID/sge_logs/`.